 This is not difficult, and you’ve probably grilled meat this way a hundred times before, but when you’ve spent a month or so carefully and meticulously aging your steak, boy, do you want to get it absolutely right!

-Grilling first at a high temp and then low (AKA reverse sear) is probably my favorite way to cook dry-aged steaks 2 inches thick or more.
+Grilling first at a low temp and then searing high (AKA reverse sear) is probably my favorite way to cook dry-aged steaks 2 inches thick or more.

 4 Easy Steps to Cooking the Perfect Dry-Aged Steak:

 - 1 Set up your grill for 2-zone grilling.
-On a gas grill that’s having one sides burners blistering hot and the other side off or very low temp.
+On a gas grill with one sides burners blistering hot and the other side off or very low temp.
 On a charcoal grill, bank up all the coal on one side only.
 Aim for 225°F to 250°F ambient temp.

 - Season the steaks with your favorite steak rub or better still, simple Kosher salt and fresh-cracked pepper.